niess/python-appimage/docs/src/index.md

 ## Isolating from the user environment

-Python AppImages are not isolated from the user space.
-Therefore, by default site packages located under `~/.local` are loaded instead of system ones.
+By default, Python AppImages are not isolated from the user environment.
+For example, packages located under `~/.local/lib/pythonX.Y/site-packages` are loaded prior to AppImage's (system) ones.
 Note that this is the usual Python runtime behaviour.
-However, it can be conflictual in some cases.
+However, it can be conflictual for some applications.

-In order to disable user site packages, one can use the `-E`, `-s` or `-I` options of the Python runtime.
-For example, invoking the Python AppImage as
-{{ "`./python3.10 -s`" | id("user-isolation-example") }} prevents user packages
-to be loaded.
-The `-E` option disables Python related environment variables.
+In order to isolate your application from the user environment, the Python runtime provides the `-E`, `-s` and `-I` options.
+For example, invoking a Python AppImage as {{ "`./python3.10 -s`" | id("user-isolation-example") }} prevents the loading of user site packages (located under `~/.local`).
+Additionaly, the `-E` option disables Python related environment variables.
 In particular, it prevents packages under `PYTHONPATH` to be loaded.
-The `-I` option activates both `-E` and `-s`.
+The `-I` option triggers both `-E` and `-s`.

 ## Using a virtual environement